Stacktical/stacktical.github.io/_posts/2021-03-25-stacktical-dsla-protocol-mainnet-deep-dive-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi.md

 DSLA Protocol introduces a new way to tokenize third-party risk.

-In order to understand its economic incentives, it is necessary to it is necessary to understand the motivations of its stakeholders.
+**In order to understand its economic incentives, it is necessary to understand the motivations of its stakeholders.
+**
 There are two main types of stakeholders in DSLA Protocol: **Providers and Users**.

 Providers create and provide liquidity to Decentralized SLA contracts, to trade the outcome of periodic SLA verifications **with a bullish bias (LONG)**.